karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 ### "ExplosionTime"
 Integer.
 Time in seconds it takes for a ExpansionExplosiveBase to countdown and detonate.

+### "ExplosiveDamageWhitelist"
+Array of string.
+Put every classname of the explosive items you want to be able to be used for raiding.

+### "EnableExplosiveWhitelist"
+Bool.
+If set to 1, only the items listed above will be able to raid basebuilding elements.

 ### "ExplosionDamageMultiplier"
 Float.
 It is a damage multiplier for all explosion type damages to Expansion base parts.
 For example with the default value of 50, a grenade that does 50 damage will do 50 * 50 damage to the wall, so 2500.
 For reference, vanilla grenades do 50 damage, Expansion rockets do 300, and C4 does 600.
 Less than 1 values work here as well, so 0x will disable damage to base parts, and .5x will halve them.
 Note, walls currently have an HP of 30,000.